molily/molily.de/_posts/2020-11-21-testing-angular.md

 ```

 <aside class="margin-note" markdown="1">
-  Dispatch `submit`
+  Dispatch `ngSubmit`
 </aside>

 The spec simulates typing in the search term into the search field.
-Then it simulates a `submit` event at the `form` element.
+Then it simulates an `ngSubmit` event at the `form` element.
 We use the generic method `spectator.dispatchFakeEvent` for this end.

 Spectator offers many more convenient shortcuts for triggering events.
 The Flickr search Spectator tests just use the most common ones.